Wildix/xBeesConnect/README.md

 #### `setViewport({height: number; width: number})`

-Sends a request to xBees about the current frame size change
+Sends a request to x-bees about changes of the current frame size:

 ```js
 useEffect(() => {